How to Install Vivaldi Browser on Debian

 vivaldi --disable-gpu

-Vivaldi can import bookmarks, history, and saved passwords from Firefox, Chromium, Google Chrome, and other browsers.
-Access the import wizard through the Vivaldi menu: Vivaldi Menu → File → Import from Applications or Files.
+If you are switching from another browser, Vivaldi can import your bookmarks, browsing history, and saved passwords.
+The browser supports migration from Firefox, Chromium, Google Chrome, and other Chromium-based browsers.
+To access the import wizard, open the Vivaldi menu and navigate to File → Import from Applications or Files.

 Conclusion